bcgsc/triAMPh/README.md

 # Files:
 * `data:` Contains the master data file used for training, validation, and testing.
   * `data/stratified:` Specifically contains the training, validation, test split as well as message passing portions of the master data for competitor method developers convenience.
   * `data/protein_embs:` Contains the example peptide embeddings.
 For each peptide, a single .npy file that contains a 2D array (per token/amino acid) embeddings.
 We expect users to follow this format.
+Here, we were only able to provide a subset of our trained peptides.
+If you want to reproduce the results please refer to [ESM2](https://github.com/facebookresearch/esm)'s `extract.py` script and generate per_token embeddings with their defualt model.
   * `data/genomic_embs:` Contains the example pathogen embeddings.
 For each pathogen, a single .npy file that contains a 2D array (per token/5.1kmer in our training scheme) embeddings.
 We expect users to follow this format.
   * `data/weights_selected:` Contains the weights from our hyperparameter tuning rounds we selected as our best performance providing one.
 It uses the default configuration of the model.
 * `imgs:` Contains the abstract images for the readme file.